shonfeder/shonfeder_net/site/md/home.md

 my training in philosophy and literary theory, I evolve coherent designs responsive to user's genuine needs.
-My methodology combines systematic analysis and type-driven modeling of the problem domain together with compassionate communication with users.
-In my years of working experience as a software engineer, I have learned to implement, document, and deploy the resulting programs reliably and efficiently.
+My methodology combines systematic analysis and type-driven modeling of the problem domain together with compassionate communication and participatory design.
+In my years of experience as a software engineer, I have learned to implement, document, and deploy the resulting programs reliably and efficiently.